Digital Transformation for Healthcare: Challenges & Solutions

 |Build for speed and agility||Informed real-time decisions in highly competitive, agile environments||Informed real-time decisions in highly automated environments in which development cycles are measured in days, hours or even minutes|

-Table 1: Service assurance for today and tomorrow.
+Table 1: Cloud computing service assurance for today and tomorrow.

 These digital services are inextricably linked in the health care service-delivery chain.
 Everything from portable medical imaging to wellness to portable diagnostic tools to crowd-sourcing, genomic applications like decoding one’s DNA on a portable device – are revolutionizing the industry.
 The end result will ultimately be better patient care.